sgtlambda/nectar/readme.md

 // returns a readable stream for an archive containing all .js files inside 'resources'

 nectar(['resources/**/*.js'], 'bundle.tar');
-// returns a promise for packing all .js files inside 'resources' into 'bundle.tar'
+// packs all .js files inside 'resources' into 'bundle.tar' and returns a promise for an array of the paths of the packed entries
 ```